INTERNAL

 and each web of intervening metal have the same width: one-half

-the pitch, or P/2.
+the pitch, or P/2 (pitch divided by 2).

 Traditionally, the pitch diameter has been checked with thread

 plug gages.
-If an inspector could enter the "Go" plug but
+If an inspector could enter the "GO" plug but

-not the "No Go," the pitch diameter was considered to be within
+not the "NOGO", the pitch diameter was considered to be within

 tolerance.
-Should the "Go" fail to enter, general practice
+Should the "GO" fail to enter; general practice

-was to deepen the cut until it did.
+is to deepen the cut until it did.
 Conversely, should the

 its entry.